VOTMAN/UserForm/README.md

 # User Form

-A user form which accpets a name and an email which is then saved in the mongo backend posted using axios
+A user form which accpets a name and an email which is then saved in the mongo backend posted using axios.
+Currently only works when i have local server on.
+Looking to add a online server so it works regardless.